-December 9, 2014 – Today, the Louisiana Department of Wildlife and Fisheries announced the reopening of state waters in the Gulf of Mexico off the beaches of Elmers and Grand Terre Islands that were previously closed due to oiling from the 2010 Deepwater Horizon Oil Spill.
-Waters will be open ½ hour before sunrise on December 10, 2014.
+June 9, 2015 – Today, the Louisiana Department of Wildlife and Fisheries announced the immediate reopening of state waters in the Gulf of Mexico that were previously closed due to oiling from the 2010 Deepwater Horizon Oil Spill.

-LDWF will continue monitoring conditions to determine whether additional waters can be re-opened or whether additional closures are warranted.
-Reports of oil, tarballs or tar mats should be reported to the National Response Center at 1-800-424-8802 and the Louisiana State Police at 1-877-925-6595.
+LDWF will continue monitoring conditions to determine whether conditions require discontinuance of these openings or if new closures are warranted.
+Reports of oil, tarballs or tar mats should be reported to the National Response Center at 1-800-424-8802 and the La.
+State Police at 1-877-925-6595.

 State rules, regulations and seasons for individual saltwater species are still effective within these areas.
 To view current regulations click here: http://www.wlf.louisiana.gov/regulations